A to Z of LGBTQ Terminology (I-Z)

 It can also be a way of rejecting the perceived norms of the LGBT community (racism, sizeism, ableism etc).
 Although some LGBT people view the word as a slur, it was reclaimed in the late 80s by the queer community who have embraced it.

 A person’s sexual attraction to other people, or lack thereof.
-Along with romantic orientation, this forms a person’s orientation identity.

 An umbrella term to describe people whose gender is not the same as, or does not sit comfortably with, the sex they were assigned at birth.

-Trans people may describe themselves using one or more of a wide variety of terms, including (but not limited to) transgender, transsexual, gender-queer (GQ), gender-fluid, non-binary, gender-variant, crossdresser, genderless, agender, nongender, third gender, bi-gender, trans man, trans woman, trans masculine, trans feminine and neutrois.
+Trans people may describe themselves using one or more of a wide variety of terms, including (but not limited to) transgender, transsexual, gender-queer (GQ), gender-fluid, non-binary, gender-variant, genderless, agender, nongender, third gender, bi-gender, trans man, trans woman, trans masculine, trans feminine and neutrois.

 A term used to describe someone who is assigned female at birth but identifies and lives as a man.

-This may be shortened to trans man, or FTM, an abbreviation for female-to-male.
+This may be shortened to trans man.

 A term used to describe someone who is assigned male at birth but identifies and lives as a woman.

-This may be shortened to Trans woman, or MTF, an abbreviation for male-to-female.
+This may be shortened to trans woman.

-how to get help
+How to get help

 If you have any more questions on this area or would like to speak to somebody about this topic, have a look at the links or search for your local services in the blue box below.
 Alternatively you can always contact your school nurse.